-Optical dating (Huntley et al., 1985) and its subsequent methodological advances (e.g., Cunningham and Wallinga, 2010;Galbraith et al., 1999;Murray and Wintle, 2000, 2003;Cunningham and Wallinga, 2012) have enabled new
+Luminescence dating (Huntley et al., 1985;Hütt et al., 1988) and its subsequent methodological advances (e.g., Cunningham and Wallinga, 2010;Galbraith et al., 1999;Murray and Wintle, 2000, 2003;Cunningham and Wallinga,

-- 30 chronologies of fluvial and deltaic systems, obtained from direct measurements of the burial time of clastic sediment.
-One primary requirement of optical dating is the complete resetting ("bleaching") of the luminescence signal by sunlight exposure of at least some of the grains within a sample upon burial; in other words, zeroing of the optical clock shortly before or at the time of the event of interest (e.g., Wallinga, 2002).
-In the absence of complete resetting, sediment grains retain a residual dose acquired during previous burial, which may lead to overestimation - of the time of the most recent burial event.
-Assessing bleaching is especially important for dating of fluvial sediment deposited within the most recent millennium, because fluvial sediments are prone to incomplete bleaching and even small residual doses can produce highly inaccurate ages on young deposits (Wallinga, 2002).
+- 30 2012) have enabled new chronologies of fluvial and deltaic systems, obtained from direct measurements of the burial time of clastic sediment.
+Luminescence signals also contain abundant information regarding the transport history of grains, yet only a limited number of studies have applied luminescence to trace earth surface processes (Gray et al., 2017;Reimann et al., 2015;Sawakuchi et al., 2018;Liu et al., 2009;Keizars et al., 2008;Forman and Ennis, 1991). - 35 A key requirement of luminescence dating is the complete resetting ("bleaching") of the luminescence signal by sunlight exposure of at least some of the grains within a sample upon burial; in other words, zeroing of the luminescence clock shortly before or at the time of the event of interest (e.g., Wallinga, 2002).
+In the absence of complete resetting, sediment grains retain a residual dose acquired during previous burial.
 Populations of sediment grains (e.g., sediment samples) may be well/completely-bleached and contain only zeroed grains, or may be incompletely-bleached and contain at least some grains with residual doses (Duller, 2008).
 Here, we further classify incompletely-bleached sediment populations as heterogeneously- (containing both zeroed grains and grains with residual doses), or poorly-bleached (containing few to no zeroed grains).